muir/drbd-lxd/README.md

 thing is to use **external** storage that is highly reliable.
 External means: not on the systems that need to be fenced from each other.

+Fencing only needs to lock the resource when there is a disconnected primary.

 Commands should be:

 - `lock $RESOURCE`